Nerve tissue protein

-Nerve tissue is a biological molecule related to the function and maintenance of normal nervous tissue.
+A nerve tissue protein is a biological molecule related to the function and maintenance of normal nervous tissue.
 An example would include, for example, the generation of myelin which insulates and protects nerves.
 These are typically calcium-binding proteins.

-Myelination and Peripheral Nervous System
+Myelination and peripheral nervous system

 There are two types of myelin.
 The first is oligodendrocyte, which can be found in the mammalian Central Nervous System (CNS).
 The second is Schwann cells, which are found in the Peripheral Nervous System (PNS).
 Myelination of axons by these Schwann cells are essential for normal nerve function.
 Peripheral nerves rely on communication between axons and Schwaan cells.

 Maintenance of myelin

 Prion protein triggers are an important factor in the signals that ensure myelin maintenance and are distinct from those that direct myelination.
 Prion protein and antibodies POM1 and POM3, which recognize epitopes in the terminus (around amino acids (aa) 140–152) and charged clusters of prion protein (aa95-100) were used to their role in myelin maintenance.
 The result indicated that neuronal expression and regulated proteolysis of prion protein are essential for myelin maintenance.